barryclark/jekyll-now/_posts/2023-01-07-marketing-advice-from-open-source-founders.md

 This makes Hacker News an important channel for you to launch on.

-I spoke with Shri Sukhani from Metlo, they are an open-source security API platform that lets you inventory, test and secure your API.
+I spoke with Shri Sukhani from Metlo, they are an <a href="https://metlo.com" target="_blank">open-source security API platform</a> that lets you inventory, test and secure your API.

-Shri highlighted the importance of launching correctly on this channel and shared the YC Launch HN instructions which helped them prepare.
+Shri highlighted the importance of launching correctly on this channel and shared the <a href="https://news.ycombinator.com/yli.html" target="_blank">YC Launch HN instructions</a> which helped them prepare.

 **Key takeaways from this guide:**